“Which Side Are You On?”: A Timeless Call to Conscience

 Beyond its historical significance, “Which Side Are You On?” has also had a profound impact on popular culture.
 The song has been covered by countless artists, from folk legends like Joan Baez to rock icons like Bruce Springsteen.
 It has been featured in films, television shows, and countless protest movements.
 And it continues to inspire new generations of musicians and activists.

-See also Pete Seeger – Where Have All the Flowers Gone
+See also Pete Seeger - John Brown's Body

 Video